 Of course, since my boyfriend Greg goes to most of these things with me, I’m having to schedule around football.
 Luckily, most live bands play at restaurants with televisions.
 (So he can’t cop out.
 Bwahahaha.)
 He’s been a real sport about trying new things though.
 It can be hard to put yourself out there if you don’t a sidekick.
 So he keeps me honest so I don’t bail to binge on Netflix instead.

-DIY Suncatcher Craft Project Tutorial
+DIY CD Suncatcher

 Supplies & Materials: